Bowarc/RMP/README.md

 Still in very early phase of dev.

 - Server
     Rodio player is working well
     Basic downloader done, need to clean it up a bit
 - Cli
   Closely follows what the server is capable of
 - Tui
   Not yet started
 - Gui
-  Not yet started
+  Player is working, most of the features are implemented but the interface is still very ugly
+  Downloader technically works, but there is no feedback so library is not updated after download has ended

 Check the [Roadmap](./roadmap.md) for precise information

 ## Notes
 The current implementation of the downloader uses a Unix specific implementation of non blocking pipes, so the project doesn't compile on W$ for now (see [#7](https://github.com/bowarc/rmp/issues/7)).
-I currently use ytdlp as the backend for the downloader, but it's not too tightly integrated, so change is possible
+I currently use ytdlp as the backend for the downloader, but it's not too tightly integrated, so change is still possible

 ## Project structure
 [server](/server/README.md) (bin) - The server, runs in the background and receive commands from clients.